 The Mönch East Ridge (Regular Route)

-A perfect 4000 meter peak alpine primer and easily accessed from the Jungfraujoch
+A perfect 4000-meter peak alpine primer that's easily accessed from the Jungfraujoch

 The route is easily done from the Jungfraujoch morning arrivals.
 On a clear day, the route provides for massive views in all directions, from the flatlands of Switzerland to the north, to a clear shot south and most of the 23km long Aletschgletscher, the Alps longest glacier.

 TIP: Be sure to be on the first Jungfraujoch Train and quick to the base.
 You’ll want to stay ahead of the crowds at the steep section, but be warned, you may have the wait on the way down.
 Some people scope out the crowd, and wait at the base of the route to start at the perfect time.

 Ueli Steck headed for the Mönch.
 The East Ridge (Regular Route) is the right skyline.